EvadeJong/frontend-integrale-eindopdracht/README.md

 Once you have registered successfully, you are able to log in and use all functionality.

 ## 5. Testing
-The unit tests are located in the project directories of components that are tested.
+The unit tests are located in the project directories of components that are tested (e.g. the App.test.js file).
-E.g. the App.test.js file.
 To run the tests, run the following command in the terminal:

 npm run test